 The feature Browse objects in Cloudaware CMDB allows writing a query for objects and related fields of different levels to be displayed in a list view builder.
 Use Query Mode for the advanced view.

-Select the resource in question (e.g. AWS Accounts) in CMDB Navigator to open the list views builder:
+Select the resource type (e.g. AWS EC2 Instances) in CMDB Navigator:

 Click Browse Objects on the left.
 Select Query Mode to start working on a query.